0101Yami0101/Discord-Bot/README.md

   - **Mute Members**: Mute members for a specified duration.
   - **Kick Members**: Kick members from the server.
   - **Ban Members**: Ban members from the server for a specified duration or permanently.
+  - **Slowmode**: Configure Slowmode settings with custom delay for channels.

 ## Setup Instructions